replicatedhq/replicated-docs/docs/release-notes/rn-replicated-sdk.md

 Released on July 3, 2024

 ### Bug Fixes {#bug-fixes-1-0-0-beta-25}
-* bugfixes and refactoring of tests
+* Various bug fixes and refactoring of tests.

 ## 1.0.0-beta.24